LCYMike/DDD/README.md

 ### Why I picked Unity?

 Unity has some benefits when you're working on a smaller game and financially as well. unline the 5% cut (when profitable aboke $30.000~) of unreal engine, for unity you don't need to pay anything unless your game makes over $100.000, when this it the case you need to use the pro version which is not that expencive, gives you more features and is way cheaper than the ammout most others engines take.

+Unity is mainly focussed on 2D games and has a seperate engine which is ectremely small, for this project I choose the full unity 3D engine for the possibility of adding 3D in the game to mix things up and give me as the developer more freedom to experiment with features.

 The engine works with C# which is a scripted language meaning you can make minor changes while running the same but more importantly that the game builds really fast when developing, the other benefits of C# is that is does a lot of the memory management automatically unlike languages such as C++, this gives you less control but for most games this works perfectly fine and the only thing you need to really manage is the garbage collector with the free profiler tool.

 The biggest benefit by far when using unity is the gigantic community, whenever you hit a wall there's almost alway's a tutorial or form where you can find the answer to your problem. but to me Unity is the natural choice for a small game for it's simplicity and the fact I have over 4+ years years of experience with the engine.